Tizer: Fan club

+---tizer campaign

 In April 1993, Tizer launched a £2.5 million television and cinema campaign, created by the agency BDH and Partners, which aimed the product at the 16–24 age group, rather than younger children.
 The novel campaign, which aimed for cult status and credibility, began with eight quirky television advertisements that the Manchester Evening News described as "completely off the wall".
 The word "Tizer" was never mentioned on air; instead, each commercial utilised a play-on-words, using parts of words that have "-tizer" as a suffix, such as "Bap-", "Adver-" and "Hypno-".
 As the prefix is left on screen, the viewer is left to add the missing word "Tizer" to decipher the theme.
 Each advert featured surreal representations and demonstrations of their respective classifications, such as raving young people and bottle jugglers; the actors – which BDH hired after scouting nightclubs in Manchester and London – appear in black-and-white against the bubbling red Tizer backdrop.
 BDH marketing manager believed that this "brave advertising approach" would help Tizer stand out against rivals like Tango, Lilt, Coca-Cola, Pepsi and fellow Barr product Irn-Bru.

 The advertisements proved popular enough that BDH created a further seven, "even more anarchic" advertisements, debuting in May 1994 and running throughout the summer, in a £2 million extension of the campaign.
 New prefixes included "stigma-", "priva-" and "dogma-", with the unusual characters and scenarios used to express each term ranging from a beauty queen sipping a can of Tizer and conceding that she's "in it for the money", an obnoxious parrot who gives out parental orders, a "veggie militant", and a bulldog informing a crowd of dogs that "poop existed before pavements."

-In July 1996, BDH Advertising launched a new, £1 million campaign for Tizer, featuring Live & Kicking presenter Simon Bright and the voice of radio DJ Chris Evans.
-Now aimed at the 5–15 age group, it was based around the "Tiz/Tizn't" motif, with advertisements comparing the effects of life with ("Tiz") and without ("Tizn't") Tizer.
-The launch included a £150,000 instant prize promotion, where purchasers could potentially win prizes such as hi-tech personal computer equipment or HMV vouchers.
+In store and incentives

+Tizer was sold at the discontinued pizza restaurant chain, Pizzaland.
+In 1995, cans of Tizer offered that the specific can was "worth £1 at Pizzaland" when £4 or more was spent.